Get insider access

 -13.92 dB

 The Sony WH-1000XM5's integrated mic has an okay recording quality.
-Your voice sounds somewhat clear but lacks fullness.
-When we used the headphones to make a call, we noticed a lot of white noise and static.
-Unfortunately, some users have also reported an echo present when making calls.
-The person on the other line hears an echo of themselves, and it can happen at all volumes and even whether the ANC is on or off.
-We also experienced this with our unit, but it was random and not a constant experience.
-Please let us know in the forums if you've encountered this issue.
+Your voice sounds somewhat clear but lacks fullness, missing much of the bass.
+When we used the headphones to make a call, we noticed white noise and static.
+Additionally, some users have also reported an echo present when making calls: the person on the other line hears an echo of themselves, and it can happen at all volumes, whether the ANC is on or off.
+We were able to replicate this issue, but it occurred randomly and was not a consistent experience.
+Please let us know if you've encountered this issue.

-Note: Our original THD measurement skewed the scoring of this test and made it seem like the mic was performing worse than it was.
-As a result, we've put 'N/A' to bring the score closer to what we believe is its performance.
+Note: Our original THD measurement skewed this test's scoring and significantly reduced the recording quality score below where the mic was performing.
+As a result, we've removed the weighting to bring the score closer to our view of its performance.
 Although the 'Recorded Speech' file sounds close to that of the Bose 700 Headphones Wireless, white noise and static are still present, affecting its overall quality.
-On a Samsung phone, the voice also sounds worse than on PCs.
-You can hear our phone recording here.
+On a Samsung phone, the recording also sounds worse than those made on a PC.
+You can listen to our phone recording for comparison.

 8.3